The best way to secure your bitcoin is to take control of your private keys in a way that's safe and secure.

 Multisig security, when done well, is nuclear-level security for your bitcoin.
 It offers all of the protections of hardware devices, with the added security of mitigating:

 - Accidental loss

-Mutlisig security can be complicated to set up.
-At Casa, we take out the complication of multisig and make a simple and easy experience that will let you sleep soundly knowing your bitcoin are safe.
+Multisig security can be complicated to set up.
+At Casa, we take the complication out of multisig and make it a simple and easy experience that will let you sleep soundly knowing your bitcoin are safe.

 You can see our options for multisig here: